THE MATERA ALBEROBELLO EFFECT

 That is the Matera Alberobello effect.

-If you arrive by ferry at Bari, Italy then Matera is about an hours drive away.
-The closest airport to Matera is also at Bari.
 The easiest way to get to Matera is by travelling in your own vehicle as taking public transport to the town is not particularly easy and can be time-consuming.

 Check out Rental Car Prices here: Rental Cars

 If you are thinking of renting a motorhome we found the Motorhome Republic to be excellent and they found the best deals for us.